robyvandamme/dotbump/README.md

 DESCRIPTION:
 Bump the global.json SDK version.
 Use the 'minor' type option to bump the SDK to the latest minor or patch version for the current major version.
-Use the 'patch' type option to bump the SDK to the latest patch version for the current major version.
+Use the 'patch' type option to bump the SDK to the latest patch version for the current minor version.

 USAGE: